Traditional coding interviews. They just aren’t working anymore.

 #5.
 Look beyond coding experience.

 Experience is a great past indicator of what you’re likely able to do in a job.
 But imagine finding the engineer who can not only code, but also has the business and people skills to be the next CTO.
+That’s where psychometrics and pre-employment testing are essential.
+Evaluating technical candidates for soft skills such as teamwork and communication as well as evaluating attitudes and approachability can help you discover the next business star.
 You’ll invest a lot of time, effort and resources hiring engineers.
 Make the most of it.
-In the long run, you’ll find measuring potential and soft skills will give you a certain competitive advantage over your competitors.
+In the long run, you’ll find measuring candidate potential as well as soft skills will give you a certain competitive advantage over your competitors.

 What’s your engineering dream team look like?